Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront

 Just as for the comparable spatially propagated derivation \cite{Kinsler-2010pra-fchhg} we might also apply some of the strategies used in other approaches to get a more tractable and/or simpler evolution equation.
 Unlike in ``traditional'' derivations \cite{Brabec-K-1997prl,Kinsler-N-2003pra, Geissler-TSSKB-1999prl,Scalora-C-1994oc}, none of these are required, but they nevertheless may be useful.

 Briefly, a \emph{co-moving frame} might be added, using $z'=z+t v_f$.
-This is a simple linear process that causes no extra complications; the leading RHS $\imath c {D}^+$ term is replaced by $\imath (c \mp v) {D}^\pm$.
-Note that setting $c=v$ will freeze the phase velocity of the pulse, not the group velocity.
-Also, a \emph{carrier-envelope} separation could be implemented using ${D}(z) = A(z) \exp [\imath (\omega_1 t - k_1 z)] + A^*(z) \exp [-\imath (\omega_1 t - k_1 z)] $ defining the envelope $A(z)$ with respect to wave vector $k_1$ and carrier frequency $\omega_1$.
-Multiple envelopes centred at different wave vectors and carrier frequencies ($k_i$, $\omega_i$) could also be used to split the field up.
+This is a simple linear process that causes no extra complications; the leading RHS $\imath c {\pDfield}^+$ term is replaced by $\imath (\pLightspeed \mp v) {\pDfield}^\pm$.
+Note that setting $\pLightspeed=v$ will freeze the phase velocity of the pulse, not the group velocity.
+Also, a \emph{carrier-envelope} separation could be implemented using ${\pDfield}(z) = A(z) \exp [\imath (\omega_1 t - k_1 z)] + A^*(z) \exp [-\imath (\omega_1 t - k_1 z)] $ defining the envelope $A(z)$ with respect to wavevector $k_1$ and carrier frequency $\omega_1$.
+Multiple envelopes centred at different wavevectors and carrier frequencies ($k_i$, $\omega_i$) could also be used to split the field up.
 This is typically done when the field principally comprises a number of distinct narrowband components (e.g. \cite{Kinsler-N-2004pra,Kinsler-N-2005pra,Boyd-NLO}).
-The wave equation can then be separated into one equation for each piece, coupled by the appropriate wavevector-matched polarization terms (cf \cite{Kinsler-NT-2006-phnlo}).
+The wave equation can then be separated into one equation for each piece, coupled by the appropriate wavevector-matched polarization terms (c.f. \cite{Kinsler-NT-2006-phnlo}).